- 6 Bedrooms

 - Maintenance (get a phone number)

-Make sure to get the manager's contact number and entry/exit procedures for your vacation property.
-We recommend storing the contact's details in your phone and wallet.
+Don't forget to get the manager's contact telephone number and entry/exit procedures for your rental home.
+We suggest saving the contact's information in your cell phone and wallet.

 During your Stay

-- You could need guidance for a fireplace, TV or jacuzzi.
-Get in touch with your home manager.
+- Ask questions.
+You might need instructions for a gas fireplace, Television or hot tub.
+Get in touch with your rental manager.
 They are there to assist.
-A phone call can save several hours of difficulty.
+A phone call can save hours of difficulty.

-- Ensure you protect the rental owner (and your stuff!) by keeping the vacation home secured while you are away, just like you would in your own home.
+- Enjoy your stay!
+Ensure you protect the property owner (and your things!) by keeping the home locked up while you are away, just like you would at home.

-- Please make sure to walk through the rental home one final time and look for property damage.
-We recommend walking through with the rental manager wherever possible (this may not be possible)..
-If the property manager is not available, make sure you take photos of the property to record its condition.
+- Be sure to walk through the rental one final time and check for property damage.
+If at all possible, do this walk-out assessment with the property owner present.
+If the property owner is not available, remember to take photos of the property to record its condition.